CarterRGreen/CS2610FinalProject/SoftwareDevelopmentPlan.md

         power: the power of the card (int)
         toughness: the toughness of the card (int)
     Output: Dictionary in JSON
-        cards: a list of cards
+        cards: a list of collection_cards
         num_pages: how many pages of results there are
     Pseudocode:

     ```python
     def search_collection(req):
         get num_cards and page from the query string
-        get name from the dictionary
+        get name from the query string
         get colors from the dictionary
         ...
         get power from the dictionary (default value of -1)